-3. Fast & Slow Motion Video Tool
+3. Fast & Slow Motion Video Maker

-Fast & Slow Motion Video Tool offers more slow-motion video options compared to Slow Motion Video FX.
+Fast & Slow Motion Video Maker offers more slow-motion video options compared to Slow Motion Video FX.
 The downside is you cannot record a slo-mo video from the app but only convert already recorded videos.
 As the name suggests, not only can you slow down but also speed up videos like you could with Slow Motion Video FX.
 You can speed up or slow down a video to 8x.